jeffreyfuchang/ec2-demo/ec2.md

-Request new cert every other month
+Request new cert every other month.
+Need to run as super user
 ```
-crontab -e
+sudo crontab -e
 ```

 ```